 • Tuesday, Jan.
-21, at 9:30 a.m • Thursday, Feb.
-6, at 9:30 a.m For any questions or additional information, contact Tony Duffek, Principal, at (715) 542-3632 or email tduffek@npsd.k12. wi.us.
+21, at 9:30 • Thursday, Feb.
+6, at 9:30 For any questions or additional information, contact Tony Duffek, Principal, at (715) 542-3632 or email tduffek@npsd.k12.
 SOAR Charter Middle School (Grades 5-8) -Land O' Lakes SOAR (School of Options and Applied Research) Middle School serves as an educational option for 5th-8th grade students of the Northland Pines School District.
 The Project Based instructional Learning methodology at SOAR encourages students to learn and apply academic content and skill through the development of welldesigned projects.
 SOAR Middle School is located in a wing at Land O' Lakes Elementary School.
 Northland Pines School District area students are provided transportation.
 SOAR follows a similar school calendar as the Northland Pines School District.
 However, the students only attend in person Monday through Thursday most weeks.
 Fridays are designed as opportunities to learn outside of the school walls.
 The school day at SOAR Middle School officially begins at 8:45 a.m. and ends at 2:50 p.m.
 Informational meetings will be held for parents interested in SOAR Middle School throughout January and February.
-Parents are encouraged, but not required, to RSVP to canordine@npsd.k12. wi.us.
-The in-person parent meeting will be held at Lakes.
+Parents are encouraged, but not required, to RSVP canordine@npsd.k12. wi.us.
+The in-person parent meeting will be held at the SOAR Charter Middle School, located at 6485 Town Hall Road, in Land O' SOAR Charter Middle School will hold the following informational events:

-SOAR Charter Middle School will hold the following informational events: • Monday, Jan.
+• Monday, Jan.
 20 - SOAR MS Prospective Family Presentation 6 p.m.